Topic-specific policies

 • Comment: the standard’s title contains a commonplace but unexpanded abbreviation: ICT.

-• Abstract: part 4 “provides the guidelines for coordination among IRTs of multiple organizations to work together to handle information security incidents.
-It also addresses the impacts by working together to the internal incident management of one organization, and provides guidelines for individual IRT to adapt to the coordination process.
-Furthermore, it provides guidelines for the coordination team, if exists, to perform supporting coordination activities.”
-[Source: ISO/IEC JTC 1/SC 27 SD11]
+• Abstract: part 4 “provides guidelines for multiple organizations handling information security incidents in a coordinated manner.
+It also addresses the impacts of external cooperation on the internal incident management of an individual organization and provides guidelines for an individual organization to adapt to the coordination process.
+Furthermore, it provides guidelines for the coordination team, if it exists, to perform coordination activities supporting the cross-organization incident response.

 • Scope & purpose: whereas managing routine information security incidents typically involves several departments or teams within an organisation, exceptional/major incidents (such as botnet or phishing attacks) require collaboration and coordination between the Incident Response Teams of several organisations, often in different countries.
 They may be affected or involved in various ways e.g. Internet and cloud service providers, plus law enforcement, plus the targeted organisation/s.